Altinity/clickhouse-regression/ssl_keeper/README.md

 </config>
 ```

-With these instructions, you should be able to properly configure ClickHouse, ClickHouse Keeoer, and ClickHouse Client with the SSL-FIPS settings.
+With these instructions, you should be able to properly configure ClickHouse, ClickHouse Keeper, and ClickHouse Client with the SSL-FIPS settings.

 ## Verification of FIPS-Compatible Altinity Stable Operation